Cov-ComSec/Cov-ComSec.github.io/content/posts/osint_social_engineering/index.md

 This is because we like to be trusting and helpful to others (generally).
 For example, if someone helps you, you are more likely to help them.

 ### Why
 The reason why this works is because humans are creatures of habit and have a cognitive bias.
-This means that are brains will make subconscious decisions for us.
+This means that our brains will make subconscious decisions for us.
 Below are some of the theories around this topic if you would like to find out more:

 - Stereotyping
 - ‘Going with the Group’